Within Teamwork, you can create automations to streamline your processes with tasks.

 While viewing the Table or List area of a project, click the Automate button in the top right.

-The Automations modal will allow you to either choose from a gallery of pre-defined automation templates (organized by category type) or create custom automations.
+The Automations modal allows you to either choose from a gallery of pre-defined automation templates (organized by category type) or create custom automations.

 Clicking through the template categories on the left will show the corresponding template options.
 Hover over a template and click Use Template.
-Alternatively, click the Custom automation button in the top right of the modal to start from scratch.
+Alternatively, click the Custom Automation button in the top left of the modal to start from scratch.

 In the Create automation view, the When section controls the source trigger that should initiate the corresponding response action.